Kerry Carpenter Player Props: Tigers vs. Pirates

 Kerry Carpenter At The Plate

-- Carpenter has eight doubles, a triple, 11 home runs and 17 walks while batting .258.
+- Carpenter is hitting .254 with eight doubles, a triple, 11 home runs and 17 walks.

-- Carpenter has picked up an RBI in 31.7% of his games this year, with two or more RBI in 15.9% of his games.
-He has also driven in three or more runs in four contests.
+- Carpenter has picked up an RBI in 31.3% of his games this year, with more than one RBI in 15.6% of his games.
+He has also plated three or more runs in four contests.

-- In 19 of 63 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 19 games this year (29.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.